RevisitingSSI/RevisitingSSI.com/_pages/meetings/20251202-kickoff-slides.md

 ### Key question:
 What assumptions are we embedding now that will limit 2036?

-*What can't we invent because current paradigms block it?*
+*What can’t we invent because current paradigms block it?*

 ---